 Pilea angulata subsp. petiolaris PB 96-1074

-A ground covering, suckering species native to the moist, broad-leaved forests of Japan, Taiwan and China.
+A ground covering, suckering species that is native to the moist, broad-leaved forests of Japan, Taiwan and China.
 This collection was made by Patrick Blanc from Japan.
-Produces vigorous clumps of erect, serrated, glossy veined leaves and white panicles of tiny, white flowers in the leaf axils in autumn.
+Produces vigorous clumps of erect, serrated, glossy, veined leaves and white panicles of tiny, white flowers in the leaf axils in autumn.
 A member of the Urticaceae family that does not sting.
 Height up to 60 cm.
 Moist, humus rich soil in part to full shade.
 Hardy to -17 C.